 Clinton also criticized Attorney General Pam Bondi, who testified before the House Judiciary Committee on Feb.
 11 during a heated, hours-long session.
 Clinton called Bondi’s appearance “quite a scene,” alleging that she “refused to answer questions, diverted attention from the issue, and refused to look at the survivors.”
 Several Epstein survivors were present, and Democrats pressed Bondi to turn and apologize—something she did not do.

-The Justice Department released more than three million documents, images, and videos tied to the Epstein investigation on Jan.
-30, following passage of the Epstein Files Transparency Act.
+The Justice Department released more than 3 million documents, images, and videos related to the Epstein investigation on Jan.
+30, following the passage of the Epstein Files Transparency Act.
 Some lawmakers, however, argue that the release is still incomplete.
 Republican Rep. Thomas Massie of Kentucky, a co-sponsor of the law, has pushed for internal memos and prosecution decision notes to be disclosed as well.

-Speaking with reporters aboard Air Force One on Monday night, President Trump dismissed Clinton’s claims.
+Speaking with reporters aboard Air Force One, President Trump dismissed Clinton’s claims.
 “I have nothing to hide, I have been exonerated, I have nothing to do with Jeffrey Epstein,” Trump said, adding of the Clintons: “They’re getting pulled in and that’s their problem.”

 Clinton argued that she and her husband are being used as political distractions.
 She said officials want to pull them into the controversy to divert attention away from Trump, calling the tactic transparent.

-The former secretary of state told the BBC she does not remember ever meeting Epstein, though she acknowledged seeing Maxwell “on a few occasions” through events connected to the Clinton Global Initiative.
-Bill Clinton has stated that Epstein offered his private jet for charity trips between 2002 and 2003, but that he cut ties more than two decades ago.
+The former secretary of state, first lady, and presidential candidate told the BBC she does not remember ever meeting Epstein, though she acknowledged seeing Maxwell “on a few occasions” through events connected to the Clinton Global Initiative.
+Bill Clinton has stated that Epstein offered his private jet for charity trips between 2002 and 2003, but that he cut ties more than a decade before Epstein’s 2019 arrest.

 Asked whether former Prince Andrew should testify before Congress regarding his ties to Epstein, Clinton responded: “I think everybody should testify who is asked to testify.
 I just want it to be fair.
 I want everybody treated the same way.”